giantswarm/releases/aws/v20.0.0/README.md

 Please remember that the Pod Security Policies (PSP) are no longer supported in this version and they have to be removed *BEFORE* the upgrade.
 From now on the Pod Security Standards (PSS) are the default for securing the clusters.
 Our docs offer additional information about [Pod Security Standards](https://docs.giantswarm.io/advanced/security-policy-enforcement/) as well as a [PSS migration guide](https://docs.giantswarm.io/advanced/security/security-policy-enforcement/cluster-admin-guide/) for cluster administrators.

-This release will also be used as a base for `Giant Swarm Vintage` to Giant Swarm adoption of `Cluster API for AWS` (CAPA) migration.
+This release will also be used as a base for the migration from `Giant Swarm Vintage` to `Cluster API for AWS` (CAPA).
 The migration will be scheduled as any other upgrade.
 We will be reaching out separately to each customer to present the plan as well as the CAPA benefits.

 > **WARNING:** After upgrading to `19.3.0`, it is highly advised to begin removal of all PSPs from the cluster.
 Kubernetes `v1.25` removes the Pod Security Policy resource from the API, meaning workloads (like Helm charts) which still contain PSPs will fail to install after the upcoming Giant Swarm `v20` release.